ehtesham04/flutter_notes/README.md

 # flutter_notes
-A simple notetaking app in flutter demonstrating CRUD ops.
+A simple notetaking app in Flutter with CRUD operations from Firebase.